AviroopGhosh/TAS-Forge/README.md

 # TAS-Forge
-This repository offers a comprehensive framework for the automatic generation (forging) of Time-Aware Shaper (TAS) gate control list schedules, incorporating time synchronization considerations as part of the scheduling process.
+This repository offers a comprehensive framework for the automatic generation (forging) of Time-Aware Shaper (TAS) IEEE 802.1Qbv Gate Control List (GCL) schedules, incorporating time synchronization (IEEE 802.1AS) considerations as part of the scheduling process.

-Developing TAS schedules using linear programming techniques is highly complex especially when scaling with multiple traffic time-sensitive streams and competiting constraints.
-Manually defining

 # Overview
+Creating TAS schedules using linear programming methods can be highly complex, especially when working with networks that have multiple time sensitive streams.
+Manually defining the scheduling constraints

 # Navigation